cjpardodelahoz/cyanolichen_networks/docs/ecology.md

 Not sure exactly how, but we have to test how the responses to the process are similar (or different) between Nostoc and Peltigera.
 Maybe it's all about the size of the niche hypervolume.
 This could be linked to the relationship between specialization and abundance bullet up there...

+Evolutionary consequences

+-Sister species differentiate along environmental but not symbiotic axes.
+Two examples with similar potential symbionts and which share when cooccur but don't always cooccur:
+    - Peltigera leucophlebia 1 and Peltigera leucophlebia 2
+    - Phylogroups V and XLII
+    - Keep an eye out for malacea 2 vs malacea 5

 ## The regional dataset

 Include here a reference to the data clean-up: